binkley/modern-java-practices/README.md

 decide.

 Projects using Ant **should migrate**.
-It is true that Ant is well-maintained (latest version dates from September 2020).
+It is true that Ant is well-maintained (the latest version dates from September 2020).
 However, you will spend much effort in providing modern build tooling, and effort in migrating is repaid by much smaller work in integrating modern tools.
+Data
-Data point: consider the number of [Stackoverflow](https://stackoverflow.com/) posts providing Gradle or Maven answers to those for Ant.  **Consider Ant builds no longer well-supported, and a form of
+point: consider the number of [Stackoverflow](https://stackoverflow.com/) posts providing Gradle or Maven answers to those for Ant.  **Consider Ant builds no longer well-supported, and a form of
 [Tech Debt](https://www.martinfowler.com/bliki/TechnicalDebt.html).**

 There are alternative build choices for specific projects and circumstances